-В. Annual Plan Elements: B.1 Revision of PHA Plan Elements. (a) Have the following PHA Plan elements been revised by the PHA?
-Y N ☐ Statement of Housing Needs and Strategy for Addressing Housing Needs ☐ Deconcentration and Other Policies that Govern Eligibility, Selection, and Admissions. ☐ Financial Resources. ☐ Rent Determination. ☐ Operation and Management. ☐ Grievance Procedures. ☐ Homeownership Programs. □ Image: Community Service and Self-Sufficiency Programs. □ Image: Safety and Crime Prevention. □ Image: Pet Policy. □ Image: Asset Management. □ Image: Substantial Deviation. □ Image: Substantial Deviation. □ Image: Significant Amendment/Modification ☐ ☑ Significant Amendment/Modification (b) If the PHA answered yes for any element, describe the revisions for each revised element(s): Financial Resources See Attachment B.1.a Safety and Crime Prevention The PHA augmented its security force by contracting with an outside security vendor to provide service for the period of March 19, 2020 - January 31, 2021. (c) The PHA must submit its Deconcentration Policy for Field Office review.
+В. Annual Plan Elements B.1 Revision of PHA Plan Elements. (a) Have the following PHA Plan elements been revised by the PHA?
+Y N □ Statement of Housing Needs and Strategy for Addressing Housing Needs □ Deconcentration and Other Policies that Govern Eligibility, Selection, and Admissions. □ Financial Resources. □ Rent Determination. □ Operation and Management. □ Grievance Procedures. □ Homeownership Programs. □ Community Service and Self-Sufficiency Programs. □ Safety and Crime Prevention. □ Pet Policy. □ Asset Management.
+Substantial Deviation. □ Significant Amendment/Modification (b) If the PHA answered yes for any element, describe the revisions for each revised element(s): Financial Resources See Attachment B.1.a Safety and Crime Prevention The PHA augmented its security force by contracting with an outside security vendor to provide service for the period of March 19, 2020 - January 31, 2021. (c) The PHA must submit its Deconcentration Policy for Field Office review.
 See Attachment B.1.b.
 B.2 New Activities. (a) Does the PHA intend to undertake any new activities related to the following in the PHA's current Fiscal Year?
-Y N ☐ Hope VI or Choice Neighborhoods. ☐ Mixed Finance Modernization or Development. ☐ Demolition and/or Disposition. ☑ Designated Housing for Elderly and/or Disabled Families. ☑ Conversion of Public Housing to Tenant-Based Assistance. ☑ Conversion of Public Housing to Project-Based Assistance under RAD. ☐ ☑ Occupancy by Over-Income Families. ☐ ☑ Occupancy by Police Officers. ☑ ☐ Non-Smoking Policies. ☑ ☐ Project-Based Vouchers. ☐ Units with Approved Vacancies for Modernization. ☐ Other Capital Grant Programs (i.e., Capital Fund Community Facilities Grants or Emergency Safety and Security Grants). (b) If any of these activities are planned for the current Fiscal Year, describe the activities.
+Y N (b) If any of these activities are planned for the current Fiscal Year, describe the activities.
 For new demolition activities, describe any public housing development or portion thereof, owned by the PHA for which the PHA has applied or will apply for demolition and/or disposition approval under section 18 of the 1937 Act under the separate demolition/disposition approval process.
 If using Project-Based Vouchers (PBVs), provide the projected number of project based units and general locations, and describe how project basing would be consistent with the PHA Plan.
-Hope VI or Choice Neighborhoods, Mixed Finance Modernization or Development, Demolition and/or Disposition, Conversion to Tenant- Based Assistance, Conversion of Public Housing to Project-Based Assistance Under RAD The PHA anticipates issuing a Request for Proposals for a repositioning/redevelopment consultant to assist the PHA in developing a repositioning plan for its public housing portfolio.
-PHA plans to consider all strategies noted in HUD's Repositioning of Assets Initiative, including, Choice Neighborhoods Initiative, demolition and/or disposition under Section 18, conversion of public housing to tenant-based assistance, RAD, and any combination of recapitalization strategies that should be considered to preserve hard units for the low-income families the PHA serves. !
+Hope VI or Choice Neighborhoods, Mixed Finance Modernization or Development, Demolition and/or Disposition, Conversion to Tenant-Based Assistance, Conversion of Public Housing to Project-Based Assistance Under RAD The PHA anticipates issuing a Request for Proposals for a repositioning/redevelopment consultant to assist the PHA in developing a repositioning plan for its public housing portfolio.
+PHA plans to consider all strategies noted in HUD's Repositioning of Assets Initiative, including, Choice Neighborhoods Initiative, demolition and/or disposition under Section 18, conversion of public housing to tenant-based assistance, RAD, and any combination of recapitalization strategies that should be considered to preserve hard units for the low-income families the PHA serves.
 Renewal of Designated Housing for Elderly and/or Disabled Families The PHA, in consultation with the RAB, has decided to seek a renewal of its elder-only designation of the Dominica Manor and Carroll Tower developments.
 See Attachment B.2